nshimiye/tekmetric-interview/frontend/PROJECT_README.md

 # Book Memo
-memo is something you remember about a given book
+A memo is the bit and piece you remember about a given book.

 ## Functional requirements
 - Search for a book